allegro/blog/_drafts/2021-12-09-observability_and_monitoring-eng.md

 > Observability is the ability to collect data about program execution, internal states of modules, and communication
 > between components.

 The observable system provides precise data describing the condition of its components.
-This data can take many forms- from numeric telemetry data to text logs.
-Thanks to them, we are able to understand the characteristics of the system behavior and the detailed way of data flow.
-This allows us to catch subtle anomalies, that may not be a problem at this moment, but we can assume, they will become it soon.
+This data can take many forms-from numeric telemetry data to text records.
+Thanks to them, we are able to understand the characteristics of the system behavior and the way of data flow.
+It allows us to catch subtle anomalies, that may not be a problem at this moment, but they will become a problem soon.
 Effective developer intervention taken at this point of time allows preserve system stability and reliability.
 And that this is what it's all about.
-We have the opportunity to act on the cause before the negative effect occurs.
+We have the opportunity to act on the cause before its negative effect occurs.

 # Observability - implementation patterns